MobileFirst-Platform-Developer-Center/PinCodeCordova/README.md

 ### Usage

 1. Use either Maven or MobileFirst Developer CLI to [build and deploy the available `ResourceAdapter` and `PinCodeAttempts` adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).

+ The PinCodeAttempts Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.

-2. From a command-line window, navigate to the project's root folder and run the command: `mfpdev app register`.
+2. From a command-line window, navigate to the project's root folder and run the commands:
-3. In the MobileFirst console, under **Applications** → **PinCodeCordova** → **Security** → **Map scope elements to security checks.**, add a mapping from `accessRestricted` to `PinCodeAttempts`.
+ - `mfpdev app register` - to register the application.
+ - `mfpdev app push` - to map the `accessRestricted` scope to the `PinCodeAttempts` security check.

-4. Back in the command-line:
+3. Back in the command-line:
  - Add a platform by running the `cordova platform add` command.
  - Run the Cordova application by running the `cordova run` command.

 CredentialsValidation Security Check adapter: https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80